 Floods are one of the major natural disasters that often threaten human lives and cause significant economic losses around the world.
 The history of mankind is filled with the stories of our struggles with floods to protect human races and to sustain the progression of our civilizations.
 Even with centuries of experiences on flood defense and tremendous amount of progresses have been achieved, flood still appears to enjoy being the main enemy of public in the category of natural disaster.
-Berz (2000) recently compares flood disasters with earthquakes, storms and other forms of nature disasters in the world [1].
-His study indicates that floods contribute to 58% of total death and 33% of economic losses.
+Berz (2000) recently compares flood disasters with earthquakes, storms and other forms of nature disasters in the world.
+The study indicates that floods contribute to 58% of total death and

+33% of economic losses [1].
 Great majority of flood, related death and economic losses occurred in developing countries.

 Flood defense systems are designed and constructed to protect low-lying areas against flooding.
 Decision for a flood defense system are multi-dimensional which involve a set of goals and constraints arising from political, economical and engineering aspects.
+Engineering design often is at the final stage for finding technical means to best accomplish the project goals.
+Over the years engineering design concepts have been evolved as the science and technology in dealing with flood issues progress and improve.